All Hickathrift Books are Just a Click Away…

 Away from the glamour and big money of the Premier League are many smaller football clubs, like Cambridge United.
 Writer and poet Andrew Stephen has been an avid fan of the club for half a century, and this is his story of the rollercoaster 2024-25 season.

 You can almost hear the roar of the faithful crowd and smell the hotdogs as he describes Saturday afternoons in his beloved Habbin stand at the venerable Abbey Stadium in this historic English city.
-Yet this book is about much more than that, for this is the story of a club that was almost went out of the business – and how the fans that saved it.
+Yet this book is about much more than that, for this is the story of a club that was almost went out of the business – and how the fans saved it.

 It’s an unmissable read for all Cambridge United fans, but it’s also perfect reading material for any football fan who wants to be informed and entertained by a writer who’s in a different league to the predictable scribes from the tabloid press.